AELSchauer/lovevery-homework/README.md

    B) We want to differentiate Orders from Fulfillments, especially when non-physical products and subscriptions are offered.

    C) It's pretty standard practice to allow people to purchase multiple items at once.
 Implement a cart.

+4) Fixes and enhancements to the current code

+   A) Update the orders controller to handle errors.
+Form validation errors should be caught on the FE.
+BE validation errors should return error messages.
+Failures should return error pages (e.g. 404)

+   B) Update `create` method so errors render new page with the correct url.